Jun Hyeog Lee: Teaching philosophy

-Jun Lee realized that martial arts, specifically Taekwondo, were more than just kicking and punching.
-It was about a way of life.
 To Jun Lee, Taekwondo was and still is a way to better the person and society as a whole.
 Taekwondo extends far outside the dojang and into the community where masters and students can contribute to the betterment of all.

-Inside the dojang, Jun Lee's martial art vision took on a new focus.
-Jun Lee began to put his own stamp on the Korean martial art of Taekwondo.
-Jun Lee recognized early on that, due to cultural differences, some elements of Korean Taekwondo did not translate well into American culture.
-Americans strive to be individualistic and shun conformity, where Koreans strive to conform and shun individualism.
-Jun Lee had to adapt his teaching to his adopted culture.
-He had to develop new ideas on his own, while at the same time preserving traditional Taekwondo culture.

-American culture allowed Jun Lee to add his teaching philosophy to Taekwondo, which would be unthinkable back in Seoul, not to mention his hometown.
-He changed the name of his dojangs to Black Belt World, to encompass his teaching philosophy based on the humanistic Korean concept of Hongik Ingan.
 Jun Lee developed his martial arts philosophy on these principles: 1. to instill loyalty to one's country, 2. to honor to one's parents, 3. to respect for elders, 4. to care for juniors, 5. to build positive relationships with teachers, 6. to treat all things with care, 7. to never seek advantage over the weak, 8. to use Taekwondo to benefit others, and 9. to finishing what you start.

 Jun Lee believes that if all people practiced Taekwondo and introduced these qualities and values into their lives, not only would society be better off, but it would be much more liberated.
 As Jun Lee puts it, "there would not be a need for the laws that govern."

 Grandmaster's test

 Master testing for fifth degree and higher dans had always been done behind closed doors.
 Jun Lee decided to change the tradition.
 On November 23, 1997, Jun Lee tested for his seventh degree (7th dan) before an audience of his students and Taekwondo Grandmasters.
 This was the first World Taekwondo sanctioned seventh-degree black conducted in the United States.
 Grandmaster Jhoon Rhee, Grandmaster Woo Jin Chung, Grandmaster Dong Jin Kim, Grandmaster K.S.
 Lee, and Grandmaster Won Ik Yi were the examiners.
 Jun Lee demonstrated his skills in the various Taekwondo disciplines, Poomsae (forms), sparring, board breaking, and demonstration.

-The highlights of the test were Master Jun Lee's breaking of a Louisville Slugger bat and his sword demonstration.
+The highlights of the test were Jun Lee's breaking of a Louisville Slugger bat and his sword demonstration.
 With a baseball bat held in a special concrete stand, Jun Lee broke the bat with a single kick of his leg.
 While blindfolded, Master Lee sliced an apple perched on his student's stomach with a traditional Korean sword.